ZANU–PF: Post-Mugabe transition

-Mujuru lost the succession battle with Mnangagwa after being expelled from the party in 2015 a new power struggle began between Mnangagwa's faction (known as Team Lacoste) and Grace Mugabe's faction (known as Generation 40 or G40) which had become violent by 2017.
+Mujuru lost the succession battle with Mnangagwa after being expelled from the party in 2015 and a new power struggle began between Mnangagwa's faction (known as Team Lacoste) and Grace Mugabe's faction (known as Generation 40 or G40) which had become violent by 2017.
 Emmerson Mnangagwa was demoted from Minister of Justice following a cabinet reshuffle, soon after he publicly claimed that he was poisoned, in early-October 2017.
 On 15 November 2017, a military coup in Zimbabwe resulted in President Robert Mugabe being placed under house arrest and led to speculation over whether Grace Mugabe or Emmerson Mnangagwa would succeed him as leader of the party.
 Following the 2017 Zimbabwe coup, ZANU–PF voted to depose Robert Mugabe as party leader and install the banished Emmerson Mnangagwa as leader instead.
 Before the Zimbabwean parliament could vote to impeach Mugabe, he resigned from the presidency on 21 November 2017.
 Mnangagwa was sworn in as the new President of the Republic of Zimbabwe on 24 November 2017.

+Presidential and parliamentary elections were held in July 2018, 9 months after the military coup that removed Mugabe, and were the first elections since independence where he wasn't an official candidate.
+ZANU-PF won with the narrowest margin since the 2008 elections, but they weren't considered free or fair and the main opposition coalition, the MDC Alliance, accused the government of rigging the vote.
+Just after the elections, supporters of ZANU–PF attacked the residencies of some opposition leaders.

 On 6 September 2019, Robert Mugabe died of cancer (according to Mnangagwa) at the age of 95.
-He was succeeded as president by Emmerson Mnangagwa.

-In the March 2022 by-elections, ZANU–PF had a poor performance compared to the Citizens Coalition for Change.
-ZANU–PF won the 2023 Zimbabwean general election.
+In the March 2022 by-elections, ZANU–PF performed poorly compared to the Citizens Coalition for Change (CCC).
+ZANU–PF won the 2023 Zimbabwean general election although the opposition CCC condemned them as being farcical.
+International observers expressed concerns over its conduct while the US Department of State stated that the country’s electoral process did not meet regional and international standards for credibility.

 Ideology

-ZANU–PF describes itself as anti-imperialist and as espousing pan-Africanism.
 It has been described from the outside as African nationalist.
 The party maintains a Secretariat, Politburo and a Central Committee.